 The name alone is synonymous with excellent service and their cabin crew are consistently voted amongst the best in the world.
 Being a full service airline, meals are included in your ticket.
-In economy class you’re served up an entree, main and desert (two options in each category), as well as complimentary soft drinks, beer and wine.
-Business and First Class passengers have more options for meals and deserts, and are treated to fine spirits and Champagne.
+In economy class you’re served up an entree, main and dessert (two options in each category), as well as complimentary soft drinks, beer and wine.
+Business and First Class passengers have more options for meals and desserts, and are treated to fine spirits and Champagne.
 Every seat comes with its own TV crammed full of a whopping 2,000 hours of blockbuster movies, TV shows, destination info, news and sports.
 Wifi is also being rolled out across the fleet so you can keep up to date with your emails and Facebook.
 They even stream selected sporting events live.

-Economy Class: One piece of checked luggage up to 30 kilograms and one piece of carry on up to 7 kilograms.
+Economy Class: One piece of checked luggage up to 30 kilograms and one piece of carry-on up to 7 kilograms.

-Business Class: Checked baggage allowance is one piece at 40 kilograms and one piece of carry on at 7 kilograms.
+Business Class: Checked baggage allowance is one piece at 40 kilograms and one piece of carry-on at 7 kilograms.

-First Class: Checked luggage allowance is one piece at 50 kilograms and carry on is two pieces at 7 kilograms each.
+First Class: Checked luggage allowance is one piece at 50 kilograms and carry-on is two pieces at 7 kilograms each.